 This special guest edition of the Propriometrics Press blog is written by our publisher and best-selling author, Katy Bowman.
-And, it features a chance for you to win a copy of her best-selling book, Move Your DNA.

 I identify as a mover, but I also write a lot about movement.
 I’m a mover who writes.
 I think the way I identify is key, as it influences how I get my writing done.
 Because I define myself as a mover, I’m rarely unmoving—even when I’m being productive in ways we think of as sedentary.